sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Phase 1:
    Support services that meet the following criteria

-   * A simple service that has few *required* other services and no service depend on this service.
+   * A simple service that has few *required* other services and no service depends on this service.
    * A service that does not affect dataplane traffic
       * Transparent to warm-reboot & fast-reboot.
    * A service with no local image, hence to be managed by kube only